Professional Judgment Process and Appeals

 Dependency Appeal

 Documentation is critical and must support the reason for such an appeal.
 In almost all cases, documentation should originate from a third party with knowledge of the unusual circumstances of the student.
+Students that are Provisionally Independent will be utilizing this appeal and must complete the process, and then be determined to be independent by a financial aid administrator to be eligible for federal student aid as an independent student.
 If an appeal is approved, you do not need to provide further documentation throughout your enrollment.
 You only need contact our office if your family circumstances change.

 Financial Aid Administrators have the authority on a case-by-case basis to change a student’s status from dependent to independent involving unusual cases that result in the dissolution of the family unit.